Homers by Iannetta, Gonzalez send Rockies over Reds 9-6

 Rockies: Ianetta was in the lineup after being forced to leave a game Sunday after a ball hit him in the thigh, causing numbness in the leg.
 He went 1 for 3.

-Reds: Center fielder Billy Hamilton got a day of rest.
+Reds: Center fielder Billy Hamilton was out of the lineup, getting a day of rest.
 He’s in a 1-for-14 slump.

 UP NEXT